TomKan0909/BoundingBox.js/README.md

 <div id="myUniqueDivID"></div>
 ```

-Add an example code block that follows this in your.js file to use the library
+Add an example code block that follows this in your .js file to use the library
 ```javascript
 const props = {
   id: 'myUniqueDivID', // The div id to insert image